 The Electronics Technology Certificate Program provides an intermediate recognition for those pursuing the A.A.S. degree, as well as for those desiring only special groups of Electronics courses.

 Program Learning Outcomes

-11) Identify analyze and solve electrical engineering problems (ETAC-ABET Outcome E).
+9.Identify, analyze and solve electrical engineering technology problems.
+(ETAC-ABET Outcome E)

 Requirements for Program Entrance

 Intermediate Algebra with Trigonometry (or Math 104 at MCC).

 |ELT 111 Electronic Technology||3|

 ENG 200 Advanced Composition

 |MTH 140 Technical Mathematics I*||3-4|